-The University of Utah seeks to provide equal access to its programs, services and activities for people with disabilities.
-If you will need accommodations in the class, reasonable prior notice needs to be given to the Center for Disability Services, 162 Olpin Union Building, 581–5020 (V/TDD).
+The Americans with Disabilities Act.
+The University of Utah seeks to provide equal access to its programs, services, and activities for people with disabilities.
+If you will need accommodations in this class, reasonable prior notice needs to be given to the Center for Disability Services, 162 Olpin Union Building, 801–581–5020.
 CDS will work with you and the instructor to make arrangements for accommodations.
-All written information in this course can be made available in alternative format with prior notification to the Center for Disability Services.
+All written information in this course can be made available in an alternative format with prior notification to the Center for Disability Services.

 University Safety Statement.
 The University of Utah values the safety of all campus community members.
 To report suspicious activity or to request a courtesy escort, call campus police at 801–585–COPS (801–585–2677).
 You will receive important emergency alerts and safety messages regarding campus safety via text message.
 For more information regarding safety and to view available training resources, including helpful videos, visit safeu.utah.edu.